Gum Disease Treatment

 My friend told me I could smoke away my gums.
 Is that true?

 Nicotine in cigarette smoke also vasoconstricts the blood vessels and reduces the gum’s ability to heal after.
-Just decreasing the number of cigarettes you smoke today will help you heal faster while getting gum disease treatment!
+Just decreasing the number of cigarettes you smoke today will help you heal faster while getting gum infection treated!